5 Questions Emotionally Intelligent People Don't Ask

 Emotionally unintelligent people have no idea that others have different life circumstances.
 They ask questions assuming that everyone has the same timeline, goals, and ideas.
 This is very problematic, especially around the “kids” conversation.

 Hundreds of circumstances lead to the answer to this question.
 Some couples, women, or people don’t want children.
 Others struggle with infertility or health issues that complicate the prospect of children.
-Others could be actively struggling with the decision whether or not to have kids.
+Others could be actively struggling with the decision of whether or not to have kids.
 Regardless, it is nobody’s business when or whether or not you are having children.

 - Nothing.
 Just don’t ask about kids.
 It’s truly none of your business.